Online streaming changes rub DStv clients the wrong way

 “From 22 March 2022, customers will be limited to streaming DStv on one device at a time.
 They will still be able to watch previously downloaded content on a second device.”

-The broadcaster said Showmax customers will not be impacted, stating that that the changes will only apply when streaming DStv.
+The broadcaster said Showmax customers will not be impacted, stating that the changes will only apply when streaming DStv.

 Soon after the announcement, social media went ablaze with customers threatening to cancel their accounts.